 GeneCards Summary for FEN1 Gene

 FEN1 (Flap Structure-Specific Endonuclease 1) is a Protein Coding gene.
-Diseases associated with FEN1 include xeroderma pigmentosum, group g and werner syndrome.
-Among its related pathways are Infectious disease and Cell Cycle, Mitotic.
+Diseases associated with FEN1 include werner syndrome and xeroderma pigmentosum, group g.
+Among its related pathways are HIV Life Cycle and Infectious disease.
 GO annotations related to this gene include magnesium ion binding and damaged DNA binding.
 An important paralog of this gene is GEN1.

 UniProtKB/Swiss-Prot Summary for FEN1 Gene